awsmug/torro-forms/readme.txt

 * Enhanced: Added unit test framework
 * Enhanced: Added fields for changing texts on access control
+* Enhanced: Added aria-invalid for elements with error
+* Enhanced: Using proper escaping for textareas
+* Fixed: Chart errors on removing and adding elements
+* Fixed: Not working shortcodes in content elements and on result text message
+* Fixed: Email notifications component had to be loaded before redirections
 * Fixed: Not required fields do not perform further checks on empty fields anymore
 * Fixed: Removed "After Submit" section in charts because it's not needed anymore
+* Fixed: Added wpautop in text content elements

 = 1.0.0-beta.5 =